stradichenko/PKB-theme/README.md

 git submodule add https://github.com/Stradichenko/PKB-theme.git themes/PKB-theme
 echo "theme = 'PKB-theme'" >> hugo.toml
 ```

-View your site at the URL displayed in your terminal.

 ## Getting Started
 Inside your <YOURWEBSITENAME> folder you can always use the command `hugo server` and check it with [localhost:1313](http://localhost:1313/) in the address bar of your browser.
 The hugo server command starts a local development server that watches for changes in your files and automatically regenerates the site and refreshes the browser.
 This is useful for live previewing changes as you develop your site.
 Press Ctrl + C to stop Hugo’s development server.